Knuffislayers/Dayz-Trader-Positions/README.md

 The TraderObjects.txt file only contains the postitiondata including code, to implement the positions by you're self.
 Just choose one of the Files.

+In "Traderdeco" you'll find opject Spawn data for some Firebarells on the Tradersides.
+A short readme is in Traderdeco to.

 Restart you're Server and done.

 Feel free to help and edit the files on Github